Aminat00/Aminat00/README.md

 - 👋 Hi, I’m @Aminat00
 - 👀 I’m interested in Web Development and Design
-- 🌱 I’m currently learning Dart Flutter
+- 🌱 I’m currently learning Dart and  Flutter
 - 💞️ I’m looking to collaborate on Flutter project
 - 📫 How to reach me mldlv.mnt.kg@gmail.com